 The Master, particularly in his Anthony Ainley and John Simm incarnations.
 In fan fiction, he's usually not portrayed as the murderous psychopath he is, but as just a mischievous, quirky, sexy guy who just wants to have some Foe Yay with the Doctor.
 "The End Of Time" which revealed that the drums which apparently drove the Master insane were planted as part of The Plan by the Time Lords has only made it easier for those inclined to ignore or handwave his lengthy list of evil deeds with the "it wasn't his fault, they made him do it, he's really a sweetie!" card.
 The Ainley version is also walking around in the body of Nyssa's father.
 Thus, every time the Doctor battles him, he's facing the man who murdered the father of a close friend (along with her entire race) who is also in that same man's body, which gets creepier the more you think about it.

-As Gaius Baltar has his cult of rabid, beyond-reason believers in the new Battlestar Galactica, so does he have his cult of rabid, beyond-reason believers in the real world.
-It helps that no one on that show is cut-and-dry good or evil; but as evil acts go, Gaius has performed many of the most shamelessly selfish ones.
+As Gaius Baltar has his cult of rabid, beyond-reason believers in Battlestar Galactica, so does he have his cult of rabid, beyond-reason believers in the real world.
+It helps that no one on that show is cut-and-dry good or evil, but as far as selfish acts go, Gaius has performed many of the most shameless ones.

 Weyoun.
 More subtly evil than the overshadowing Dukat, but to squealing fangirls (and boys), Weyoun is absolutely adorable.
 After all, he's not necessarily evil: he was programmed that way, and is capable of overcoming his programming.
 (We even see one such "defective" Weyoun in one of the episodes).
 Also, he's played by Jeffrey Combs.